-Our trek followed the Sunog trail.
+Our trek follows the Sunog trail.
 I recommend wearing protective sleeves especially when you have a very sensitive skin.
-There are thorny and itchy grasses on the trail.
-Trekking on a hot day requires endurance and dehydration tolerance, especially for beginners.
-Since it is an open trail, I recommend bringing sun protection gears and plenty of water.
-As always, pack light especially if it is only for a day trek.
-Carrying heavy loads can contribute to your fast energy depletion.
+There are thorny and itchy grass on the trail.
+Trekking on a hot day requires endurance and dehydration tolerance for beginners.

 Mt.
-Manunggal has a historic background since it is where the late Philippine President Ramon Magsaysay’s plane crashed which resulted in his death.
-A statue marker was built in the area to commemorate the late president’s death.
+Manunggal has a historic background since it is where the late Philippine President Ramon Magsaysay’s plane crashed which resulted to his death.
+A statue marker was built on the area to commemorate the late president’s death.
 The plane’s engine was also cemented on the exact location where it was found after the crash.
-On the engine are the carved names of the officials and crew that died in the plane crash.
+On the engine are the carved names of the officials and crew that died during the plane crash.

 Unfortunately, without knowing, there also is a stone peak in Mt.
 Manunggal which can be reached via a small trail.
 I guess I’ll just save it for my comeback, hopefully soon.

-Getting back to the city, we did follow another trial that will lead us to the highway where we rode a van bound back to Ayala Mall.
+Getting back to the city, we did followed another trial that will lead us to the highway where we rode a van bound back to Ayala Mall.